Macrometacorp/jsC8/docs/Reference/ImportAndExport.md

 - **primaryKey**: `string`

-     if specified, this attribure will be used as _key of the new document.
+     if specified, this attribute will be used as _key of the new document.
 It must follow https://macrometa.dev/documents/naming-conventions/#document-keys .
 If document already contains _key then it will be renamed as old_key.

 - **replace**: `boolean`